PitPik/circularjs/documentation/API.md

 #### attributes

 See `Schnauzer` about attributes.
-When adding attribute functions to the component they will be available inside the template. **CircularJS** alredy offers a wide set of attribute functions (described in `Schnauzer`).
+When adding attribute functions to the component they will be available inside the template. **CircularJS** already offers a wide set of attribute functions (described in `Schnauzer`).

 #### extra